Hemanth9336/50-Days-AWS/day-33-lambda/README.md

 ## 🎯 Objective

-Create a Lambda function with the following specifications:
+Create a Lambda function with the following specifications

 | Requirement       | Details                  |
 | ----------------- | ------------------------ |